wunderio/WunderTools/README.md

 ## Install Drupal 8 for the first time
 1. SSH to vagrant and go to `/vagrant/drupal`.
-2. Run `./build.sh install` to generate the project directory and install drupal from configuration.
+2. Run `./build.sh new` to generate the project directory and install drupal from configuration.
 3. Profit!
 You should now be able to access your site through https://yoursite-hostname or http://yoursite-hostname:8080

 ## Finishing up